Self-employed? Here’s how to file taxes for a side hustle

 If you’re unclear on anything, the CRA has a lot of tax information you can access.
 And if you want professional help, consider hiring an accountant or a bookkeeper—and remember, their fees are tax-deductible.

 One strategy is to split your income with a family member.
-If your partner or another family member works for your business and falls into a lower income bracket, you can deduct the amount you pay them as an expense.
+If your partner or another family member works for your business and falls into a lower income tax bracket than you, you could deduct the amount you pay them as an expense.
 Your employed family members will pay tax on their own personal income, which is taxed at a much lower rate.

 Another option is to make donations to registered charities.
 The federal Charitable Donations Tax Credit can total as much as 33% of the amount you donated.